 What's with these economics IA's / Commentaries when I am already struggling with my EE and TOK?

-Now, do I have to manage an economics internal assessment (IA) with three commentaries to graduate?
+Do I have to manage an internal economics assessment (IA) with three commentaries to graduate?

 3 extra commentaries to pass my IB life?

 Oh my god, how am I going to survive the IB?!"

 I Am Sure That These Were The Thoughts Rambling In Your Head When You Had Your First Economics IA Orientation At School.
 In All Honestly, Economies IA May Come Out A Little Intimidating But Once You Decipher Them, They Are One Of The Most Interesting Commentaries That You Will Write In Your Life.
 Hereafter, You Will Read About

 This blog acts as an IB Economics Internal Assessment Guide, which will help you rank your performance in IB Economics.
 Before you start reading this article to write better economics IA, check out this video showing you how to write an economics IA in 2 hours!

 - 20% of your overall IB Economics grade depends on your Economics IA.
 You will submit three Economics commentaries by the end of your IB diploma/certificate.
 Your IB Economics commentaries should be based on all 3 parts of your economics coursework, i.e., Micro, Macro, or International Trade.
 A dedicated commentary needs to be written for each piece.
 This means that you should refrain from starting your Microeconomic commentary and taking a detour to International Trade.

 - The word count for your IB Economics commentary is 750 words, which excludes factors such as diagrams, citations, contents page, acknowledgments, and other calculations, including formulas.
 You will have to focus more on developing content and analyzing your chosen article.
 A practical commentary should have 2+ sketched diagrams as they highlight your analysis better, and they don't even eat your word count.
 I will elaborate on the importance of diagrams later on in this blog!